aysiu/OldMunkiPackages/README.md

 [Spruce](https://github.com/sheagcraig/Spruce-for-Munki) is a fairly sophisticated tool that does way more than I want (pretty cool features, though), and then there's [an interactive shell script](https://grpugh.wordpress.com/2015/04/24/munki-how-to-remove-cruft/) that helps to get old things out.

 In August 2016, Greg Neagle also created [repoclean](https://github.com/munki/munki/blob/master/code/client/repoclean) as included in the Munki client code.
-I haven't had a chance to try that out myself yet.
+Deletes instead of moves old stuff.
+Great tool if that's what you want to do.

 I wanted to keep OMP (Old Munki Packages) fairly simple--just run with no arguments and automatically dump the old packages and pkginfo files.

 ## Shouldn't it be OldMunkiItems and not OldMunkiPackages?
 Yes, it should.
 My bad.
 Not everything in a Munki repository is a .pkg.
 Sometimes it's an .app.
 Sometimes it's a nopkg.
+Sometimes it's a profile.

 ## How do you install OMP?